-Amateur Radio Society of India (ARSI) took a group of Indian amateurs to work the second most wanted entity Lakshadweep, in December 2006.
+Amateur Radio Society of India (ARSI) took a group of Indian amateurs to work the (then) second most wanted entity Lakshadweep, in December 2006.

 Amateur Radio Society of India (ARSI) has been working on taking a serious group of Indian amateurs to work from the “second most wanted entity” Lakshadweep, for some years now and the latest application was made in February 2006.
 The WPC, after getting all required permissions from the various authorities like the Indian Navy, the Island Administration, the Ministry of Home Affairs and the Ministry of Defence, gave formal permission to Amateur Radio Society of India (ARSI) to go to Lakshadweep during the whole of December 2006.